rhonsby/truckspy/README.md

 **Hackstarter**

 Hackstarter, a Kickstarter clone, was built to showcase my abilities as a full-stack developer.
 It's a crowdfunding web app that solves a problem all too common for start-ups: the lack of investors.
 It's not enough to just have a great idea if you don't have the means of execution.
-Innovation is what our society thrives on, so Hackstarter was built to help provide the means necessary.
+Innovation is what our society thrives on, so Hackstarter tries to help provide those means.

 [GitHub](https://github.com/rhonsby/hackstarter) | [Demo](http://hackstarter.co)